pantulis/tacoma/README.md

      tacoma switch project

-Will display the export commands for the AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID credential environment variables, **that you will need to copy and paste in your terminal**, and will run ssh-add to the AWS identity file pointed to by the corresponding entry.
+Will display the export commands for the AWS_SECRET_ACCESS_KEY, AWS_ACCESS_KEY_ID credential environment variables, will add the specified identity file into the SSH agent, and will generate configuration files for the different available tools.
+At the time of this release the only provider is Fog, which should work with Capistrano's capify-ec2.

-As a convenience, the $REPO variable is also included so you can quickly run `cd $REPO` and put yourself on your working copy.

 ## TODO

-- Avoid copying and pasting the `export` sentences --maybe running with source?
 - Check for errors in the `tacoma.yml` file
+- Add other AWS tool providers (Knife, Boto, AWS cli, S3cmd, ...)

+## THANKS

+This tool is shamelessly inspired in Raul Murciano's [rack-generator](https://github.com/raul/rack-generator)